 There are rare moments when the insider perspective of the direness of Oxford’s situation is questioned, for example, when Morse points out that ‘the University is always moaning about how it hasn't enough money.
 And yet there's always enough for a college dinner for 200 guests’ (Twilight).
 In another episode, audiences are invited, through a college member’s conversation with Morse, to understand such extravagant events as the institution speculating to accumulate, inviting prospective donors to dinner (Happy Families).
 Oxford’s relative poverty, compared to American institutions, is discussed in The Daughters of Cain, with the former described as looking increasingly ‘like an ancient, down-at-heel uncle.
 Someone in an old and none-too-clean cardigan, whom you ask to Christmas dinner simply for old times' sake’.
 All of this demonstrates that paucity of funding is seen to be an issue in higher education throughout the television series.
 In the next few paragraphs, I demonstrate the solutions that the series shows, and usually problematises.
 They include moving to American universities, moonlighting, collaborating with industry, speculating financially and courting donations from corporations and individuals.

 The better academic pay that American institutions can supposedly afford is invoked in Cherubim and Seraphim and Fat Chance, along with the generous, alternative income streams afforded to scientists that can maintain them at Oxford, in spite of its low pay (see also The Infernal Serpent for more ‘science pays’ rhetoric).
-Some of these, such as consultancy are legal; some, such as manufacturing and selling party drugs on the side of a research project, blatantly illegal.
-Carter demonstrates that science itself has been characterised as ‘barbarous’ in university fiction (1990, throughout chapter 6), but the lengths that scientists are supposedly prepared to go to in navigating the funding cuts is a fresh seam mined by the series.
+Some of these, such as consultancy, are legal; some, such as manufacturing and selling party drugs on the side of a research project, blatantly illegal.
+Carter demonstrates that science itself has been characterised as ‘barbarous’ in university fiction (1990, throughout chapter 6), but the lengths that scientists are supposedly prepared to go to in navigating the funding cuts is a fresh seam mined by the television series.
 In the threat posed to the wider community through the deaths of young people who take the drugs this researcher has concocted, it is perhaps possible to read a ‘lesson’ to policy-makers on the dangers of underpaying academics.
 It is not that such moonlighting is not present in the novels – giving lectures to tourists is mentioned as bringing in an additional £100 in Jewel (276).
 Rather it is the greater scale and calamity of the human consequences, in the television series, that freshly characterises lack of funding in higher education as a slippery slope that damages society.
 In the television series, scarcity of funding makes senior members of the colleges and university susceptible to fraudsters who appeal to their hunger, often greed, for money (Ghost, Masonic Mysteries).
 Lewis, the spin-off series based on characters established in Morse/Inspector Morse, continued to pursue episodes concerned with an uneasy relationship between education and industry in the sciences, exploring research ethics in sleep-science studies (Reputation) and experimentation on animals in neurosurgery (Entry Wounds).